 Measure Would Decrease the Spread of Blood-borne Diseases

-TRENTON – The Assembly today gave final approval to legislation Senators Joseph F. Vitale and Loretta Weinberg sponsored to allow pharmacies in New Jersey to sell hypodermic syringes and needles without a prescription.
+TRENTON – A bill sponsored by Senators Joseph F. Vitale and Loretta Weinberg which would allow pharmacies in New Jersey to sell hypodermic syringes and needles without a prescription was approved by the Senate Health, Human Services and Senior Citizens Committee today by a vote of 6-2.

-“While New Jersey needs to do more to help State residents suffering from substance abuse fight their addiction, restricting access to sterile needles only succeeds in driving New Jersey’s illegal drug trade further underground, and leads to dangerous health practices, such as sharing needles,” said Senator Vitale, D-Middlesex.
-“Through this legislation, we’re not seeking to condone drug use or create a gateway to legalize otherwise illegal drugs.
-We’re trying to advance sound health policy which would reduce the spread of blood-borne diseases such as HIV/AIDS and hepatitis C, and address a significant public health epidemic in the Garden State.”
+“While there’s no question that New Jersey needs to do a better job for the people in our State suffering from substance abuse, restricting access to sterile syringes only succeeds in driving drug use underground, and encourages dangerous health practices, such as sharing needles,” said Senator Vitale, D-Middlesex and vice chair of the Senate Health Committee.
+“Allowing the sale of sterile syringes without a prescription does not condone drug use, but it does reduce the spread of blood-borne diseases such as HIV/AIDS and hepatitis C. It’s smart legislation which follows science to help address the HIV/AIDS epidemic in the Garden State.”

 The bill would also amend current law so that individuals would be allowed to possess a hypodermic syringe or a needle without a prescription.
 The senators noted that the bill would also make it easier for individuals with diabetes to obtain syringes – currently, people with diabetes need a prescription to obtain syringes at the pharmacy.